U.S. flag

 Treatment / Management

-• Start at the lowest possible dose and titrate to effect
+• Start at the lowest possible dose and titrate to effect.

-• Reassess risks and benefits with each dose increase
+• Reassess risks and benefits with each dose increase.

-• Taper opioid dose whenever possible
+• Taper the opioid dose whenever possible to minimize long-term dependence and reduce risk.

 Consent and Treatment